 By little me

 Buy the material that is gathered at the top portion to make it stretchy.
 Figure out width needed by measuring her chest and cutting it slightly less.
 By the time you sew the back seam, it should be tight enough to stay up.
-Or, could take a little off the bottom and make straps for the dress.
-No pattern needed for this dress.
-(04/27/2005)

 I am making sundresses for family members as well. this is what I did for a one year old girl.